Through the Lincoln College Endowed Chair at USF

 - Consider naming the Florida Chiropractic Foundation in your will.

-- Consider taking out a life insurance policy and assigning it to the Foundation, thereby making your premiums 100% tax-deductible.
+- Consider a life insurance policy and assigning Florida Chiropractic Foundation as a beneficiary, thereby making your premiums 100% tax-deductible.

 “We make a living by what we get.
 We make a life by what we give.”